 An age-adjusted rate should only be compared with another age-adjusted rate that was calculated by the same method, using the same U.S. standard population.
 Starting with all 1999 data, the National Center for Health Statistics (NCHS) and the National Cancer Institute (NCI) began using the year 2000 U.S. standard million population age distribution reported by the Census Bureau.
 Cancer incidence increases with age, and because the 2000 population was older than the 1970 population, the change to the 2000 U.S. standard population resulted in apparently higher rates for most cancers.
 Caution should be used when comparing the data in this report with cancer incidence rates adjusted to standard populations other than the 2000 U.S. standard population.

-The state population estimates in WISH were updated in February 2013, based on the 2010 Census results, to provide an adjustment of previous population estimates.
-Since the previous population estimates were extrapolated from the 2000 Census, they were prone to increased error as the time from the actual 2000 Census increased.
-The new estimates, especially at the state and county levels, may result in changes in previously published cancer rates.
-The population estimates used in the WISH cancer modules are based on SEER population data (exit DHS) that also incorporate new intercensal bridged single-race estimates derived from the original multiple race categories as specified by the Office of Management and Budget for the collection of data on race and ethnicity.
-The bridged single-race estimates and a description of the methodology used to develop them are on the National Center for Health Statistics Web site (exit DHS).
+The population estimates used in the WISH cancer modules are based on SEER population data that also incorporate new intercensal bridged single-race estimates derived from the original multiple race categories as specified by the Office of Management and Budget for the collection of data on race and ethnicity.
+The bridged single-race estimates and a description of the methodology used to develop them are on the National Center for Health Statistics Web site.